celioggr/elasticsearch/ASSO-DOCS/overview.md

 ##Introduction

  As a group of students from the [Faculty of Sciences of Porto, Portugal (FCUP)](https://sigarra.up.pt/fcup/en/WEB_PAGE.INICIAL) attending the Software Architecture course we hope that this document allow you better understanding the concept behind ElasticSearch.
-During a period of 5 months we'll try to understand and describe ElasticSearch software architecture and hopefully make some worth contributions to the project .(bla bla bla)
+During a period of 5 months we'll try to understand and describe ElasticSearch software architecture and hopefully make some worth contributions to the project.

 ##Basic Concepts